matfroeh/number-adder/README.md

 ## Description

 A React-based frontend application built with Vite and TypeScript.
 It sends a JSON-RPC Request object to a backend Server.
 The Request object contains, as params, two numbers between 1-100.
 The backend Server adds both numbers with the Response object containing the result, if successful, or an Error object.
+For demonstration purposes, the frontend input verification of the two numbers can be turned off in order to trigger the backend sided error response.

 ## Requirements